 - If you originally overpaid and the amended return would have resulted in a refund, you will lose the right to claim that refund.

-In most cases, you have three years from the date you originally filed the tax return you’re amending.
+In most cases, you have three years from the date you filed your original return.
 If you filed early, you get three years from the actual due date.

-If you paid late, you may also be able to amend your return up to two years from your last payment.
+- If you paid late, you may also be able to amend your return up to two years from the date you paid.
 This applies even if it’s beyond the usual three-year rule.